 Born into a military family, Tabin has lived in cities all over the world.
 Her immersion into a diversity of cultures gives her a unique perspective: she can better understand and communicate with clients from all walks of life.

-Tabin graduated from Loyola Law School in 2010 and was admitted into the State Bar that year — and later the United States District Court for the Central, Eastern and Southern Districts of California.
+Tabin graduated from Loyola Law School in 2010 and was admitted into the State Bar that year — and later the United States District Court for the Central, Eastern Southern Districts of California and Washington State.